 THE LUXEMBOURG RENMINBI FORUM

-The Luxembourg Renminbi Forum gathers high-level speakers and industry practitioners to discuss the internationalisation of the RMB in the context of China’s transformation from an investment to a consumption-led economy.
+The Luxembourg Renminbi Forum gathers high-level speakers and industry practitioners to discuss Chinese policy in the context of the country’s transformation from an investment to a consumption-led economy.

-For the 3rd time in succession, the Forum will provide an enriching platform for panels to address the Chinese government’s steps to reform its market economy.
+For the 4th consecutive time, the Forum will provide an enriching platform for panels to address the Chinese government’s steps to further reform its market economy.
 Discussions aim at introducing the different channels for foreign investors to invest into China and vice versa, Chinese investors’ options to invest abroad.
 Further topics include China’s needs and programs in green finance and the explosion (skyrocketing development) of mobile payments.
 The Forum will close with a panel on the future of the current political situation for European-Chinese relations in financial services.

-The one day conference is a unique opportunity to leverage extensive knowledge and networking, bringing together an international audience of investors and policy makers in the elegant venue of Philharmonie in Luxembourg.
+The one-day conference is a unique opportunity to leverage extensive knowledge and networking, bringing together an international audience of investors and policy makers in the elegant venue of the Philharmonie in Luxembourg.

 Nicolas Mackel, CEO, Luxembourg for Finance